MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 3. From **Tasks**, select **Health Service Tasks**>**Enable System Center OMED Server**.

 ### Enable the OMED service manually
-You have two options when enabling the OMED service manually.
+You have two options when enabling the OMED service manually on the management server.

 1. #### Set manually with services.msc
    1. Select **Start** in the **Start Search** box, enter **services.msc**, and then press **Enter**.